7 October 2016 | By Chris Thomas

 Understanding the distinction

-MPLS enables a service provider to provision cost effective and flexible ‘Virtual Private Networks’ across a shared core network infrastructure whilst utilising a choice of last mile technologies.
+MPLS enables a service provider to provision cost-effective and flexible ‘Virtual Private Networks’ across a shared core network infrastructure while utilising a choice of last mile technologies.

 VPLS enables a service provider to extend a Layer 2 network across geographically dispersed sites using a shared core network infrastructure, but can only utilise an Ethernet last mile technology.

-So why then, is VPLS marketed as a “better” alternative to MPLS?
+So, why is VPLS marketed as a “better” alternative to MPLS?

 The VPLS proposition

 Some providers suggest that VPLS is faster because it uses Layer 2 switching rather than Layer 3 routing.
-However, when VPLS is run over MPLS, you actually add a VPLS header to each packet so arguably there is additional overhead.
-Plus, with today’s more advanced routers and switches, there is no noticeable difference between Layer 2 switching and Layer 3 routing anyway.
+However, when VPLS is run over MPLS, you actually add a VPLS header to each packet, so arguably there’s additional overhead.
+Plus, with today’s more advanced routers and switches, there’s no noticeable difference between Layer 2 switching and Layer 3 routing anyway.

 So, if VPLS is not faster or better at routing, what are the benefits?
-It all comes down to what you are trying to achieve.
+It all comes down to what you’re trying to achieve.